ARA34/a1/README.txt

 Program Command
     L - List the contents of the user specified directory.
+    C - Create a new file in specified directory.
+    D - Delete the file.
+    R - Read the contents of the file.
     Q - Quit the program.

 Options of the 'L' command